County-administered city: History

 The first administrative divisions entitled "city" were established in the 1920s when Taiwan was under Japanese rule.
 At this time cities were under the jurisdiction of prefectures.
 After the World War II, nine (9) out of eleven (11) prefectural cities established by the Japanese government were reorganized into provincial cities based on the Laws on the City Formation (市組織法).

 However, the populations of Hualien (Karenkō) and Yilan (Giran) were too low to become a provincial city, but they were of more importance than urban townships.
 Thus the Scheme on the Local Rules in Various Counties and Cities of Taiwan Province (臺灣省各縣市實施地方自治綱要) provided for the creation of county-administered cities along with urban townships and rural townships.

 In 1951, a large scale administrative division reorganization took place in Taiwan.
 The size of counties shrink and the county-administered districts were abolished.
 This puts county-administered cities and townships into the same level in the hierarchy.
 Four provincial cities were also downgraded to county-administered cities after this reorganization.
 Since county-administered cities are based on the law for Taiwan Province, Kinmen and Lienchiang Counties of Fukien Province do not have any city under their jurisdiction.

 The population criterion was originally 50,000 in the 1940s, but was raised to 100,000 in 1959, again in 1977 to 150,000, and in 2015 it was lower back to 100,000.
 Under the current.
 Currently, the Local Government Act regulates the creation of a county-administered city, in which a city needs to have a population between 100,000 and 500,000 and occupies major political, economical and cultural roles.
-Note that not all existing county-administered cities are qualified for the population test, they were built for historical reasons.
+Not all existing county-administered cities are qualified for the population test, they were built for historical reasons.